Herbert Spender-Clay: Career

 On 10 June 1896 was commissioned as a second lieutenant in the 2nd Life Guards.
 He was promoted to lieutenant on 20 April 1898, and served in the Second Boer War, during which he was further promoted to captain on 25 September 1901.
 Following his return from South Africa, he resigned his commission in early September 1902 to take up farming on his father's estate in Surrey, which he inherited.
+He was appointed a captain in the Reserve of Officers on 24 January 1903.

 He was elected at January 1910 general election as the Member of Parliament for the Tunbridge division of Kent.
 He was re-elected in December 1910, and when the division was abolished in boundary changes for the 1918 general election he was returned as a Coalition Conservative for the new Tonbridge division.
 He held that seat through a further six general elections until his death.

 In April–May 1917 he was a member of the Balfour Mission, intended to promote cooperation between the United States and the UK during World War I. Herbert was Deputy Lieutenant and J.P. for Surrey, and a Charity Commissioner.
 He was appointed to the Privy Council in 1929, and made CMG.